brianadams2337/acme-shop-flo/.changeset/nine-pianos-stare.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[Product Detail Page\]** Fixed a styling issue on the Product Detail Page where the skeleton loader appeared misaligned or visually inconsistent at certain breakpoints.
+**\[Product Detail Page\]** Corrected visual inconsistencies in the skeleton loader's appearance across different screen widths.
+The loader now maintains proper alignment and styling at all relevant breakpoints.